AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-analytics.md

     >[!TIP]
     >
-    > The `ecommerce - pdp page bottom - AA (order 20)` rule is overwriting the value of `eventType` set by the `all pages global content variables - page bottom - AA (order 1)` rule as it is set to trigger later in the sequence
+    > The `ecommerce - pdp library loaded - AA (order 20)` rule is overwriting the value of `eventType` set by the `all pages global content variables - library loaded - AA (order 1)` rule as it is set to trigger later in the sequence

     ![Analytics Product View](assets/analytics-debugger-prodView.png)